shndrdll/ToDoListApp/README.md

-Java To-Do List App (Swing GUI)
+📝 Java To-Do List App (Swing GUI)

-A simple desktop-based To-Do List application built using Java Swing.
+- A simple desktop-based To-Do List application built using Java Swing.
 This beginner-friendly project allows users to manage their daily tasks easily.
   It was created as a personal project to practice Java GUI development using Swing components and to build up my programming portfolio.

-Created by: Shandara Mae De Las Llagas
+💻 Created by: Shandara Mae De Las Llagas

 ---

-Features
+🚀 Features

--  Add and remove tasks
+- ✅ Add and remove tasks
--  Mark tasks as done / undone
+- ✔️ Mark tasks as done / undone
--  Remove selected tasks with confirmation
+- 🗑️ Remove selected tasks (with confirmation)
--  Clear all tasks with confirmation
+- 🔄 Clear all tasks (with confirmation)
--  Live task counter
+- 🔢 Live task counter
--  Edit tasks by double-clicking
+- ✏️ Edit tasks by double-clicking
--  Prevents duplicate entries
+- 🚫 Prevent duplicate entries
--  Dark Mode Toggle
+- 🌙 Dark Mode toggle
--  Improved Layout
+- 🎨 Improved layout design

 ---

-How to Run
+How to Run?

 > This project uses Java Swing and was built using Eclipse IDE.